 Add personality and raise engagement rates by including an image, GIF, or video.
 You can attach as many as four photos to a single tweet.

 This is an effective way to interact with your audience, bring readers into the conversations, and understand people's opinions.
 Tweet an open-ended question or use Twitter Polls to run a survey.

 You want to know what people are saying and sharing on Twitter, whether you're monitoring to mitigate major risks or just checking on overall sentiment about your brand.
 Learn from the cautionary tales of companies that didn't embrace social listening and ended up with full-blown PR disasters.
 Put a plan in place for crisis communications, and hope you never need to use it.

 Twitter Analytics shows you what content is working for you and your audience.
 The best part?
 It's free!
 You can monitor engagement rates on the Tweet Activity Dashboard.
 Use this data to learn the type of information your audience wants to see from you.
 Experiment with new elements often and continue to hone what performs well.

 21. Advanced tactics.

-Once you feel you've mastered the basics of using Twitter for your startup, try something more.
-Ideas include advertising on Twitter, hosting a Twitter chat, and/or streaming live video.
+Once you feel you've mastered the basics of using Twitter for your business, try something more.
+Ideas include advertising on Twitter, hosting a Twitter chat, and streaming live video.

-As we mentioned several times above, consistency is key across social media platforms.
-Be sure that your brand is consistent with our FREE social media branding checklist.
+As mentioned several times above, consistency is key across social media platforms.
+Ensure your brand is consistent with our FREE social media branding checklist.
 Click below to get yours: